 Android Wear didn't have the kind of app problem that plagued Windows Phone, but it could definitely use a wider selection in the next big Wear OS update.
 It's trailing the kind of developer support we see from Apple's watchOS, which will see a watchOS 5 update at WWDC 2018.

 That’s surprising.
 All of the Wear OS smartwatch combined aren't as popular as the Apple Watch series, but it’s a vicious circle – without the apps these smartwatch are never likely to reach Apple Watch-level popularity.
-So we’d like to see a wider selection with the launch of Android Wear 3.0.
+So we’d like to see a wider selection with the Android Wear 3.0 release.
 We don’t know how Google will manage this, but we have faith.

 2. Better efficiency